Wanda Traczyk-Stawska

 Wanda Traczyk-Stawska ps.
-"Pączek", „Atma” (born on April 7, 1927 in Warsaw) – polish psychologist and social activist, activist of the Polish underground resistance movement during World War II, soldier of the Home Army, member of the Gray Ranks, participant of the Warsaw Uprising, chairman of the Social Committee for the Cemetery of Warsaw Insurgents.
+"Pączek", „Atma” (born on April 7, 1927, in Warsaw) is a Polish psychologist and social activist.
+She was involved in the Polish underground resistance movement during World War II, a soldier of the Home Army, a member of the Gray Ranks, a participant in the Warsaw Uprising, and chairperson of the Social Committee for the Cemetery of Warsaw Insurgents.

 Life

 She is the daughter of Szczepan and Bronisława.
 She attended primary school no. 65 at 36 Białołęcka Street (currently 2 Bartnicza Street) in Bródno, from where, after three years, she moved to school no. 33 at 22 Grottgera Street in Mokotów.
 There, she belonged to the 42nd Żwirki i Wigury scout troop.
 Before the war she lived with her family in Dolna Street.

 During the German occupation, since 1942, she was active in the independence conspiracy.
 As a member of the Gray Ranks she took part in minor sabotage and in Operation N, during which she delivered letters to informers warning them that if they did not stop their activities they would be sentenced to death.